-1. The coach or coaches affected and the extracurricular leader will meet with the athletic director and a member of the administration who will attempt to mediate a solution and or compromise to the conflict.
+- 2. The coach or coaches affected and the extracurricular leader will meet with the athletic director and a member of the administration who will attempt to mediate a solution and or compromise to the conflict.
 In this meeting it will be determined if the schedule conflict is temporary in nature (one day) or if the conflict affects multiple dates (multiple dates, one week or longer).
-It will also be determined what effect the absence of the student will have on each program.

-2. If a suitable resolution cannot be reached; the expectation is that the student-athletes attend the a or contest activity for their sport since failing to do so has a negative effect that reaches outside of our school district, puts us in jeopardy of breaking league rules, may force us to break signed contracts with other schools and officials, and may even force a cancellation to the entire teams season.
+It will also be determined what effect the absence of the student will have on each program. - 3.
+If a suitable resolution cannot be reached; the expectation is that the student-athletes attend the contest for their sport since failing to do so has a negative effect that reaches outside of our school district, puts us in jeopardy of breaking league rules, may force us to break signed contracts with other schools and officials (we must pay them once the contract is signed if the cancellation is not considered an act of god, i.e. weather related), and may even force a cancellation to the entire teams season.

-3. If the student-athlete makes the decision to not attend the current sports activity that is scheduled; that student has effectively made the decision to quit that sport and will no longer be a member of that team.
+4. If the student-athlete makes the decision to not attend the current sports activity that is scheduled; that student has effectively made the decision to quit that sport and will no longer be a member of that team.
 The student will not be eligible for awards and will fall under the late arrival or quitting a sport policy below.